acronis/go-cti/cti-spec/SPEC.md

 By introducing CTI, a vendor may easily introduce a new event topic object without the need to generate a random identifier.
 Additionally, it becomes possible to implement a dynamically extensible configuration since new objects become available to the upstream services immediately.

-For example, let us assume that the **CTI** table contains the following CTI with the base event type schema:
+For example, let us assume that the **CTI** table contains the following CTI with the base event topic type schema:

 ```yaml
 #%CTI Type 1.0